DiscordGuide/discordguide.github.io/content/development.md

 When coding there are some *best practices* you should follow on Discord, some stuff is just plain rude to avoid and others will just make your life easier.

+(This is still in development)

 * Prefix's

 Your bot should have a prefix.
 A prefix is a symbol or word that goes before a command, such as **!** or **+**, All bots should have one of these because this allows people to decide when they trigger a bot command...

-Say your command is **Find _____**... how would you stop it from picking up on someone saying *Find my keys* when they aren't trying to use a command...?
+Say your command is **Find -insert random word-**... how would you stop it from picking up on someone saying *Find my keys* when they aren't trying to use a command...?
 A prefix!
-Now they'd have to say *!Find the dog* to use the command.
+Now they'd have to say _**!**Find the dog_ to use the command.

 * Compliant